larryhastings/big/README.md

   You pass in an iterator, and rules for what values you want to see / don't want to see, and it returns an iterator that only yields the values you want.
 * Rewrote the entire [*big.log*](#biglog) module.
-I stopped using the old `Log` class, yet on a couple recent projects I coded up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem anymore.
-The new `Log` is designed explicitly for lightweight logging, mostly for debugging purposes.
-It's easy to use, feature-rich, high-performance, and by default runs in "threaded" mode where logging calls are 5x faster than calling `print`!
+I'd stopped using the old `Log` class, yet on a couple recent projects I hacked up a quick-and-dirty log... clearly the old `Log` wasn't solving my problem anymore.
+The new `Log` is designed explicitly for lightweight logging, mostly for debugging.
+  It's simple to use, feature-rich, high-performance, and by default runs in "threaded" mode where logging calls are 5x faster than calling `print`!
   * I added a backwards-compatible [`OldLog`](#oldlogclocknone) to *big.log*
     in case anybody is using the old `Log` class.
 This provides the API and functionality of the old `Log`